smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 A: If you've ordered the Blueprints before, log in to Ko-Fi and go the menu.
 Select "Payments History" and go to your previous payment.
 You can download the new version by clicking on "View Details > View Content > Download".

+**Q: Where can I ask questions?**

+A: Join my Discord server to ask questions in the Ulanzi channel: [https://discord.gg/pP53uDEgUw](https://discord.gg/pP53uDEgUw)

 # Release Notes

 **V1.55:**